lilwillifo/roster-bots/README.md

 The league has also implemented a salary cap.
 Each team's roster can not exceed 175 points.

 ## The Algorithm
+Thinking about this, there are several different ways to approach.
+My assumption was the owner would prefer the best possible starters, meaning the weakest substitutes.
+The methods built in Node are flexible in that they are structured to take optional parameters if the specifications changed down the line (eg: different salary cap, team size, number of starters, or max total attribute score).
+For the purposes of this assignment, I've set default values based on the specifications.

+My approach involved giving lowest possible total attribute scores to substitutes (0 up to number of subs), then dividing the remaining points amongst the starters, while being sure not to duplicate values.
+I use this methodology first to create an array of all the total attribute scores (this is the `makeRoster` method in the `team.js` model).

+From there, I map over these scores to create Player objects.
+Player names must be unique, as should their scores, so the player name is `teamName + totalScore`.
+A players speed, strength, and agility attributes are randomly assigned based on the total score.

+### Future Iterations
+In next steps, I'd like the user to have more choice in their team design.
+If they wanted their starters to be the top 10 agility players, rather than top 10 overall, I could update the sorting method I build to sort by that attribute instead of just the total attribute score.
+I'd also like to allow for user input in how many "throw-away" players they'd like.
+Currently, the team is built off of having 5 very low performing substitutes.
+It seems logical that someone may only want 1 or 2 low performers, or even none.

 ## Getting Started